 Charging lithium batteries: Do you know your duty of care?

 Every year, lithium batteries cause about 6,000 fire incidents in Germany.
-A number these fires result in considerable property damage.
+A number of these fires result in considerable property damage.
 A large part is due to errors during the charging process - which increasingly results in legal disputes between property insurers and policyholders.
-Find out below what lawyers consider negligent behavior when charging lithium batteries and which general duties of care you should strictly observe.
+Find out below what lawyers consider negligent behaviour when charging lithium batteries and which general duties of care you should strictly observe.
 This will help you increase safety in your business and avoid unnecessary complications in the event of an insurance claim.